-- 57. The 11/6/2024 Pediatric Study Results had been submitted for publication on October 15, 2024 and accepted for publication on November 6, 2024. - 58.
-The authors of the 11/6/2024 Pediatric Study Results included Dr. Shendelman, Dr. Perfetti, Dr. Bailey, Stella Wang, and others.
-Dr. Perfetti was listed as the corresponding author.
-Dr. Shendelman, Dr. Perfetti, Dr. Bailey, and Stella Wang were employees and shareholders of Applied at the time the Article was published. - 59.
-According to the 11/6/2024 Pediatric Study Results, Dr. Shendelman, Dr. Perfetti, Dr. Bailey, Stella Wang "designed the study and interpreted the data," Dr. Perfetti and Dr. Bailey "wrote the manuscript," and [a]ll authors critically reviewed the manuscript and approved the final version for publication." - 60.
-The 11/6/2024 Article did not mention the Study Data Deletion, the Dosing Errors, or the Dosing Errors Clinical Data. - 3.
-Applied Submitted the NDA to the FDA in December 2023, But the NDA Omitted FDA Required Information About the Dosing Errors and the Dosing Errors Clinical Data - 61.
-Assuming successful completion of the required clinical testing, the results of the preclinical and clinical studies, together with detailed information relating to the product's chemistry, manufacture, controls and proposed labeling, among other things, are submitted to the FDA as part of a new drug application requesting approval to market the product for one or more indications. - 62.
-According to the 2023 Form 10-K, in December 2023, Applied submitted a new drug application for govorestat for the treatment of Classic Galactosemia (the NDA) to the FDA. - 63.
+- 64. Accordingly, statements in the 7/10/2024 Adult Study Results and the 11/6/2024 Pediatric Study Results are attributable to Dr. Shendelman and Dr. Perfetti as authors of those articles. - 3.
+Applied Submitted the NDA to the FDA in December 2023, But the NDA Omitted FDA Required Information About the Dosing Errors and the Dosing Errors Clinical Data - 65.
+Assuming successful completion of the required clinical testing, the results of the preclinical and clinical studies, together with detailed information relating to the product's chemistry, manufacture, controls and proposed labeling, among other things, are submitted to the FDA as part of a new drug application requesting approval to market the product for one or more indications. - 66.
+According to the 2023 Form 10-K, in December 2023, Applied submitted a new drug application for govorestat for the treatment of Classic Galactosemia (the NDA) to the FDA. - 67.
 As stated by the FDA in the Warning Letter (at 3):